 Overview

-Car accidents and crashes occur frequently in the United States.
-They may occur when a car crashes into another car, when a car hits a pole or tree, or when a car loses control and tumbles down a hill.
+Car accidents and crashes occur frequently across the United States.
+These incidents can happen in various ways—such as when one car collides with another, when a vehicle hits a stationary object like a pole or tree, or when a car loses control and tumbles down a slope or embankment.

-To prevent injuries from car accidents and car crashes, manufacturers equipped cars with various safety devices like seat belts and airbags.
-Recently manufactured cars are equipped with multiple airbags on the doors, dashboard, and steering wheel.
+To reduce injuries resulting from car accidents, manufacturers have equipped vehicles with essential safety features like seat belts and airbags.
+Modern cars are often equipped with multiple airbags located in the steering wheel, dashboard, doors, and other key areas of the vehicle interior.

 Types of Defective Airbags

-There are many different forms of airbag defects that can cause problems in the case of an accident.
+Many different forms of airbag defects can cause problems in the case of an accident.
 The most common include:

 Habush Habush & Rottier’s defective product liability lawyers can help you file a claim for any damages due to a defective airbag.